yohn-dezmon/functional-programming/python/01_notes.md

 - lambda comes from lambda calculus
 - `lambda <parameter-list>: <expression>` --> this is called a lambda expression
 - `callable(fn)` will return true if `fn` is a function or a lambda expression
+- if you have to name it, then you shouldn't use a lambda function
+- use lambda/anonymous functinos when you have like one-liner functions
+- can't have control structurs or return statements... but it can have conditional statements
+- lambda functions can only return a single value
+  - can't do tuple packing, unless you do explicit tuple packing (e.g. put response in parentheses)
+- has its own local namespace, so variable names don't conflict with outer context

 # map()